 The discovery of dark energy, combined with our existing knowledge of spatial expansion has opened the door to a new understanding of gravity.
 I have introduced a conjecture that unites dark energy, dark matter and spatial curvature as manifestations of the same thing.
 The idea also leads logically to an understanding of time as a measure of the rate of spatial expansion.
-A second, related conjecture, rooted in the ideas of Richard Feynman and John Wheeler, is that antimatter moves through the space of states in the opposite way to matter, whether we are talking about its response to an electromagnetic, gravitational or any other type of field.
+A second, related conjecture, rooted in the ideas of Richard Feynman and Ernst Stueckelberg, is that antimatter moves backward in time; which can be interpreted as simply moving through the space of states in the opposite way to matter; whether we are talking about its response to an electromagnetic, gravitational or any other type of field.

 The question of what happened to all the antimatter that would have been created with matter has been around for awhile.
 A lot of it was most certainly annihilated and created the primordial photons, but there may be room among the theories for a lot to have survived.
 The idea that it may be, mostly, spread thinly through intergalactic space, with some accumulations forming unusual galaxies has also been explored herein.
+Evidence of its survival to the surface of last scattering may be found in a cosmic x-ray background.